viamrobotics/docs/docs/tutorials/configure/build-a-mock-robot.md

 [Configure your mock robot](/manage/configuration/) to represent a physical smart machine with robotic board, arm, and motor hardware.

 If you were using physical hardware, this process would provide `viam-server` with the information what hardware is attached to it and how to communicate with it.
-For this robot, you configure `viam-server` to use `fake` components that emulate physical hardware:
+For this robot, you configure `viam-server` to use `fake` components that emulate physical hardware.

 1. Navigate to the **Config** tab of your mock robot's page in [the Viam app](https://app.viam.com).
 2. Configure a [fake board component](/components/board/fake/):